Nana Kwaku Bonsam

-Nana Kwaku Bonsam (born 20 August 1973), whose name, "Bonsam" translates literally as "Devil", is a well known Ghanaian witch doctor and fetish priest.
+Nana Kwaku Bonsam (born 20 August 1973), whose name, "Bonsam" translates to "Devil", is a well known Ghanaian witch doctor and fetish priest.

-Bonsam gained international notoriety when he claimed to put a voodoo curse on the Portuguese footballer Cristiano Ronaldo.
+Bonsam gained international notoriety when he claimed to put a curse on the Portuguese footballer Cristiano Ronaldo.
 Before taking his present name, he was originally called Stephen Osei Mensah, a member of the Seventh-day Adventist Church in the village of Afrancho.
 In 1992, when he was aged 19, he suffered severe burns in a gas explosion, after which his life underwent a transformation.
-Ptah Amissah-Aidoo changed his life.
 The controversial priest also claimed, in a self-made video, that he was responsible for the death of Pastor TB Joshua, after he was fought spiritually.

+During the 2026 FIFA World Cup, Bonsam claimed to disrupt Harry Kane's performance against Ghana.
+In the 85th minute of the England vs Ghana match, Harry Kane missed a 'sitter' rebounded onto him after Nico O'Reilly's header hit the woodwork.
+This caused people on social media to question Bonsam if he really did curse Harry Kane, or if it was guesswork.
+Bonsam later told LBC News that Harry Kane's curse has been lifted, and he is now free to score.
+Harry Kane would go on to score a goal in the next match he played, as well as a further two against DR Congo.
+He would later predict that Argentina would be eliminated against Cabo Verde, a match in which he had said Lionel Messi had “exhausted” all the goals that he was meant to score in the tournament.
+This proved incorrect, as Messi would go on to score the first goal of that match, which ultimately ended 3-2 to Argentina at extra time.